-What I’m hearing now is a forecast about 1 million Coho returning to the Columbia.
+What I’m hearing now is a forecast close to 1 million Coho returning to the Columbia.
 Will it end up there?
 We’ll see, but in over 20 years of following and letting people know about Buoy 10, I don’t think I’ve ever had bad info.
 This number feels uncomfortable, because it’s just so big.
-Up until last year’s season, we had to go back to the early 2000’s in order to really compare this forecast to anything.
+Up until two years ago, we had to go back to the early 2000’s in order to really compare this forecast to anything.
 It’s been that long!
 1 million returning Coho would mean our ocean season in July and early August is going to be fuego.
 Serious fuego.
 Like carnage asada type fuego.
 For a lot of folks that have never seen what this looks like, you’ll get the opportunity this year and I seriously can’t wait.
 And the action doesn’t slow down once the Coho get to the Columbia.
 We’ll just keep targeting bright silvers clear through October in Astoria.
-Coho fishing and crabbing…what a great way to spend a fall day on the water.
+Coho fishing and Dungeness crabbing…what a great way to spend a fall day on the water.

 So expect our Summer Salmon fishing leading up to Buoy 10 to be incredible.
-The ocean should open around the 25th of June.
+The ocean should open around the 24th of June.
 Just guessing, but it should be in that neighborhood.
-With decent forecasts of Summer Chinook and 1 million Coho, it should be game on from the get go.
+With decent forecasts of Summer Chinook and close to 1 million Coho, it should be game on from the get go.
 Yes, we have conditions to deal with, and who knows where the cold water will be during the summer, but given the opportunity to get out, we should be able to enjoy some pretty incredible fishing.

 I’ll keep you all updated with what I’m hearing.
 The official season dates and details should be announced in April.
 Let us know if you have any questions or would like to book a trip.
 We’re here to help in any way we can.